dlandon/zoneminder.machine.learning/README.md

-# Zoneminder 1.30.4 for unRAID
+# Zoneminder 1.32.1 for Unraid

 The configuration settings that are needed for this implementation of Zoneminder are pre-applied and do not need to be changed on the first run of Zoneminder.